-- (i) The Lead Director will provide input to the Chairman of our Board on preparation of agendas for meetings of our Board. - (ii) The Lead Director shall be entitled to convene meetings of our Board with the concurrence of at least one other Director. - (iii) The Lead Director, in the absence of the Chairman, shall preside at meetings of our Board. - (iv) The Lead Director shall assist the Chairman to endeavour to ensure Board leadership responsibilities are conducted in a manner that will ensure that our Board is able to function independently of management.
+(i) The Lead Director will provide input to the Chairman of our Board on preparation of agendas for meetings of our Board.

+- (ii) The Lead Director shall be entitled to convene meetings of our Board with the concurrence of at least one other Director. - (iii) The Lead Director, in the absence of the Chairman, shall preside at meetings of our Board. - (iv) The Lead Director shall assist the Chairman to endeavour to ensure Board leadership responsibilities are conducted in a manner that will ensure that our Board is able to function independently of management.
 The Lead Director shall consider, and allow for, when appropriate, a meeting of all independent directors, so that Board meetings can take place without management being present. - (v) The Lead Director shall endeavour to ensure reasonable procedures are in place for directors to engage outside advisors at our expense in appropriate circumstances. - (vi) With respect to meetings of directors, it is the duty of the Lead Director, when conducting a meeting, to enforce the by-laws and rules of procedure.
-These duties include: - (A) ensuring that the meeting is duly constituted; - (B) ensuring the meeting provides for reasonable accommodation; - (C) confirming the admissibility of all persons at the meeting; - (D) preserving order and the control of the meeting; and - (E) ascertaining the sense of the meeting by a vote on all questions properly brought before the meeting. - (vii) The Lead Director shall meet annually with each director to obtain insight as to where they believe our Board and its committees could be operating more effectively. - (viii) When required the Lead Director shall also liaise with our Corporate Secretary to ensure that a proper notice and agenda has been disseminated, and that appropriate accommodations have been made for the specific Board meeting. - (ix) The Lead Director shall be the primary contact for stakeholders who wish to contact independent directors. - (g) Disclose the attendance record of each director for all board meetings held since the beginning of the issuer's most recently completed financial year.
+These duties include: - (A) ensuring that the meeting is duly constituted; - (B) ensuring the meeting provides for reasonable accommodation; - (C) confirming the admissibility of all persons at the meeting; - (D) preserving order and the control of the meeting; and - (E) ascertaining the sense of the meeting by a vote on all questions properly brought before the meeting. - (vii) The Lead Director shall meet annually with each director to obtain insight as to where they believe our Board and its committees could be operating more effectively. - (viii) When required the Lead Director shall also liaise with our Corporate Secretary to ensure that a proper notice and agenda has been disseminated, and that appropriate accommodations have been made for the specific Board meeting. - (ix) The Lead Director shall be the primary contact for stakeholders who wish to contact independent directors.

+(g) Disclose the attendance record of each director for all board meetings held since the beginning of the issuer's most recently completed financial year.

-The attendance record of each of our directors for board meetings and committee meetings held since January 1, 2017, is as follows:
+The attendance record of each of our directors for board meetings and committee meetings held during the year ended December 31, 2020, is as follows:

-Name of Director Attendance Record

-Trevor Haynes 16/16 Board Meetings (2)

-Steven Stein 16/16 Board Meetings

-Robert J. Herdman 16/16 Board Meetings 5/5 Audit Committee Meetings

-Minaz Kassam 15/16 Board Meetings 5/5 Audit Committee Meetings

-Barbara J. Kelley (1) 16/16 Board Meetings
+Name of Director Attendance Record Trevor Haynes 7/7 Board Meetings (1) Steven Stein 7/7 Board Meetings Robert J. Herdman 7/7 Board Meetings 4/4 Audit Committee Meetings Barbara J. Kelley 6/7 Board Meetings3/3 Compensation, Nominating and Corporate GovernanceCommittee Meetings Edward H. Kernaghan 6/7 Board Meetings 4/4 Audit Committee Meetings

-Name of Director Attendance Record 2/2 Compensation, Nominating and Corporate Governance Committee Meetings Marshall L. McRae 13/16 Board Meetings David Olsson 16/16 Board Meetings3/3 Compensation, Nominating and Corporate Governance Committee Meetings Robert Wagemakers 13/16 Board Meetings5/5 Audit Committee Meetings3/3 Compensation, Nominating and Corporate Governance Committee Meetings
+Name of Director Attendance Record David Olsson 6/7 Board Meetings 3/3 Compensation, Nominating and Corporate Governance Committee Meetings Robert Wagemakers 7/7 Board Meetings4/4 Audit Committee Meetings3/3 Compensation, Nominating and Corporate GovernanceCommittee Meetings